bazel-contrib/SIG-rules-authors/go-tutorial.md

 - Build an object graph for the project
 - Various rules are defined that impact the object tree
 - go_rules, and Gazelle define various rules
-- The Bazel object tree includes go_libary rules
+- The Bazel object tree includes go_library rules
 - External dependencies are defined in go_repository rules
-- deps are passed into go_libary rules
+- deps are passed into go_library rules

 All of these definitions create a dependency graph that allows Bazel to run: